simdo/rest.api/README.md

 ### Getting started

-0. To store user accounts we use `mongodb`.
+0. To store user accounts and other information i use `mongodb`.
+If you want you can use local `mongodb` server or you can use free plan for example from [mlab](http://mlab.com/).
+How to create database on mlab see [docs](http://docs.mlab.com/)

 1. Make project directory and initialise npm project